 with Anna Johns of Asaya Yoga

-Join fellow yoga and meditation enthusiasts of all levels for our special classes, workshops & retreats offered at different times throughout the year, including our Incredible India Yoga Retreats every two years.
+Join fellow yoga and meditation enthusiasts of all levels for our special classes & workshops offered at different times throughout the year, including our Incredible India Yoga Retreats every two years.

 What is Yin yoga?